omgitsjessie/birthdates/README.md

 ```
 ![Birthdate time series, decomposed to see weekly trend.](ts decomposition - removing weekday trend.png)

+This is a standard decomposition plot.
+With ten years of observations, this one is extremely dense.
+R's ts package can identify and remove the weekly signal -- the 'trend' plot shows the clearer patterns for birth rates after removing the weekly effect.

 ![Birthdate time series, with weekly trend removed.](Birthdate ts with weekly trend removed.png)

-Next, look for and remove any evident monthly trends.
+With that weekly trend removed, we can easily see that there is annual repetition.
+But before we get there, we will Next, look for and remove any evident monthly trends.
 This should catch items such as avoiding Friday the 13th, identified in fivethirtyeight's article.

 ```